Drug Abuse and Addiction in Missouri

 Violent crimes happen in Missouri at a rate of 546 per 100,000 population, making Missouri the twelfth rated state in the nation for violent crimes.

-Finding Help to Overcome Addiction in Missouri
+Addiction Treatment in Missouri

 Missouri substance abuse treatment programs come in many shapes and sizes.
 One of the most common and widely recognized is the 12-step method of treatment.
 It’s widely recognized because it is highly effective and can be convenient to the schedules of busy partners and working professionals, as well as those who do shift work.